High German business morale defies China woes, VW scandal

 U.S. BOON

-Exports to the United States and Britain surged in the first three quarters of this year, helping companies to offset waning demand from China and Russia.
+Exports to the United States and Britain surged in the first three quarters of this year, helping companies to shrug off waning demand from China and Russia.

 Fitting into this picture, the VDMA engineering association said on Monday the United States displaced China as Germany's top export market for machinery in the first nine months.